 …you are only staying in one city during your trip.
 If you are staying on just one city and making day trips to nearby areas, it is very unlikely that a JR Pass would be worth your while.
 If you make the most of it using public transportation, you might do slightly better than break even, but is it worth the effort?
 It is probably better to buy an IC Card like Suica or PASMO and calculate how much will spend per day, but my experience is that you won’t spend enough to make the JR Pass worthwhile.

 …you are planning to travel only in a specific region.
 Again, if you are using just 1 or 2 cities as home base, such as Tokyo/Yokohama or Kyoto/Osaka, it makes little sense to buy a JR Pass.
 In fact, many regions offer specific discount tickets for travel within the area.
 If you are planning to stay on the northern island of Hokkaido, for example, there is a discount ticket for that.
-There are countless regional transportation passes for tourists to Japan other than the Japan Rail Pass; we’ll try to sort out the most useful ones in a future article.
+There are countless regional transportation passes for tourists to Japan other than the Japan Rail Pass.

 …you want to go to Sapporo from another city in Japan.
 Currently, the Hokkaido Shinkansen line only goes to Hakodate and you have to transfer to another train to get to Sapporo.
 It will be extended eventually but for now, it is both expensive and a long journey by train.
 Domestic flights on discount airlines are faster and cheaper.
 If Hakodate is part of your itinerary (along with at least 1 other city), then, by all means, get a JR Pass.